-During the winter period we have noticed an increase in demand for medical and unscheduled care, particularly in patients using our Frailty Pathway.
+During the winter period there has been an increase in demand for medical and unscheduled care, particularly in patients using our Frailty Pathway.
 We intend to undertake a review of this demand projecting forward to 2030 in order that we can understand any actions we need to implement to meet it.
 This may require some future decisions around increasing resource allocation to additional services and support in the community and potentially additional investment in digital solutions.
 Another area of focus is to ensure we get people home from hospital when they no longer need to be there.
 This is particularly relevant for those who require complex care who can often be placed in care locations out with Aberdeen.
 Switching to caring for these people in their own homes can be significantly expensive and the transition is something that will require careful planning in terms of budget allocation.

-We plan to undertake a strategic review of rehabilitation services across the partnership, Specialist Older Adults and Rehabilitation Services and the Medicine and Unscheduled Care Portfolio with a view to improving both patient and staff experience in this area.
-The Medicine and Unscheduled Care Portfolio being within the remit of the Chief Officer provides opportunities for yet further integration and joined up working, streamlining service provision and improving patient and staff experience.
+We plan to undertake a strategic review of rehabilitation services across both internal and hosted services within the partnership with a view to improving both patient and staff experience in this area.